NexaLinux/docs.nexalinux.github.io/Developers/nlcs.md

 ### Download and run

-To use NSLS, first you need to install `wget`:
+To use NLCS, first you need to install `wget`:

 ```bash
 sudo pacman -S wget